rmedaer/rmedaer.github.io/_posts/2022-04-01-new-music-project.md

 categories: music
 ---

 I am proud to present a new music project named "Brunch".
-This is brand new single which will be released on May 1st featuring two chill and smooth piano tracks with inspirations from Erik Satie to Michel Petrucciani.
+This is a brand new single which will be released on May 1st featuring two chill and smooth piano tracks with inspirations from Erik Satie to Michel Petrucciani.
 [More to come soon...](https://distrokid.com/hyperfollow/raphaelmedaer/brunch)